bodeokunfolami/gtk-calculator/README.md

-# gtk-calculator
+# Gtk Calculator

-A GTK Application with python and the pygobject library
+This is a gui app built using python bindings for gtk+3